sveltejs/kit/documentation/docs/05-load.md

 A `load` function in a `+page.js` file runs both on the server and in the browser.
 If your `load` function should _always_ run on the server (because it uses private environment variables, for example, or accesses a database) then you can put it in a `+page.server.js` instead.

-A more realistic version of your blog post's `load` function, that pulls data from a database, might look like this:
+A more realistic version of your blog post's `load` function, that only runs on the server and pulls data from a database, might look like this:

 ```js
 /// file: src/routes/blog/[slug]/+page.server.js